JuliaDiff/TaylorSeries.jl/README.md

 Comments, suggestions and improvements are welcome and appreciated.

 #### Examples
-Taylor series in one varaible
+Taylor series in one variable
 ```julia
 julia> using TaylorSeries